Classifying Stalking Offenses for Clery Act Purposes

 NOTE: You must be an active NACCOP member at the time of registration in order to receive the member rate for the webinars.
 We will not be able to retroactively adjust the registration fee if you become a member AFTER registering.

-The webinar access link will be sent 24-48 hours prior to the webinar, to the email address you provide during registration for the event.
-If you are not the person participating in the webinar, you will need to provide the email link of the participant.
+The webinar access link will be sent a few days prior to the webinar, to the email address you provide during registration for the event.
+If you are not the person participating in the webinar, you will need to provide the email address of the participant.

-Payment will provide attendees with one link to access the webinar.
+Payment will provide registrant with one link to access the webinar.

 NACCOP Webinar Refund Policy Found Here